+Successor Predecessor

-Successor January 31, 2023 Predecessor January 31, 2022
+Ja anuary 31, 2023 January 31, 2022

-Balance at beginning of period s \$
+Balance at beginning of period \$ \$

 Business acquisition 838

-Balance at end of period \$ 838 \$ -
+Balance at end of period \$ 838 \$

 The Company has established a valuation allowance to offset the portion of its deferred tax assets that will reverse subsequent to the reversal of the Company's deferred tax liabilities, and certain net operating loss ("NOL") carryforwards that have separate return limitations.
 The Company increased the valuation allowance in the current year by \$0.7 million.
 The Company will continue to evaluate the realizability of its deferred tax assets.